 Date nights are always fun, be it with your other half, friends, siblings, cousins or even parents.
 A date night is an especially great way to do something different with family members you usually don't spend quality time with.

-If you want to get dressed up for the occasion, here are some hairstyles to inspire you.
+If you want to look cute for the occasion, check out our halo braid tutorial and styling section for some hairstyles to inspire you.

 2. Celebrate Galentine's Day